How I Choose the Best Food For My Dachshunds (and Which Ones I Like)

 Orijen freeze dried food comes in their Original, Regional Red, and Tundra formulas.

-It’s available at many locations around the US and and on Amazon.
+It’s available at many locations around the US and and on Amazon using the link above.

-To keep it simple for myself, I personally prefer pate style foods that are high in protein.
+There are just as many canned food options out there as there are kibble options.
+To keep it simple for myself, I stick to pate consistency foods that are high in protein.

 Identity Canned Dog Food